20 Instances of Death

 black ink.

-sediment sinking,
+sediment sinking

-dark hum.
+into dark hum.

-of memory,
+with memory,

-rawhide mitt, black soutane,
+rawhide mitt, black soutane, beach rose,

 garden tomato, filigree pen,